UtRaj/Customer-Segmentation/README.md

 ## Dataset

-The dataset used in this project is a sample sales dataset from Kaggle: [https://www.kaggle.com/kyanyoga/sample-sales-data](https://www.kaggle.com/kyanyoga/sample-sales-data)
+The dataset used in this project is a sales dataset from Kaggle.

 ## Project Steps